vinaypall/Comrad-Assignment/README.md

 in this task you will be validating incoming request objects.

-Add the `Spring Boot Starter Validation` dependency in `build.gradle` and add the `@Valid` notation in the `addProperty` method in the `PropertyControllerV1` class.
+in the `addProperty`method in the `PropertyControllerV1.java` class validate the incoming `PropertyRequestBody` object and make sure the `name` is not null and `rate` is greater than 100

-Modify the `PropertyRequestBody.java` class to make sure the name is not null and rate is greater than 100
+Recommend using the `Spring Boot Starter Validation` dependency and a controller advice

-Add Exception handling to the controller send back a response with a status code of 400 and a message with the text `"Request body invalid"`
+If the object fails validation send back a response with a status code of 400 and a message with the text `"Request body invalid"`

 ### Add Reservation